kj89/testnet_manuals/sei/gentx/README.md

   <img height="100" height="auto" src="https://user-images.githubusercontent.com/50621007/169664551-39020c2e-fa95-483b-916b-c52ce4cb907c.png">
 </p>

-# Generate Gentx for Sei Incentivized Testnet
+# Generate Gentx for Sei Incentivized devnet

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer